Knock-down kit: Aircraft

 Unserviceable military aircraft are also sold as "knock-downs" after they have ended their service life, packaging them with serviceable aircraft.
 This allows them to be used for cannibalization of spare parts.

 The European aircraft manufacturer Airbus uses knock-down kits to assemble A320 family aircraft outside Europe.
-The Airbus A320 final assembly line in Tianjin, China assembles fuselage, wing, and tail sections made in Europe with avionics and engines made in the EU or the United States and locally sourced components for interiors.
-Airbus has opened a similar A320 final assembly line in the United States in September 2015, located in Mobile, Alabama; again using European-made fuselages, wings, and tail sections.
+The Airbus A320 final assembly line in Tianjin, China, assembles fuselage, wing, and tail sections made in Europe with avionics and engines made in the EU or the United States and locally sourced components for interiors.
+Airbus opened a similar A320 final assembly line in the United States in September 2015, located in Mobile, Alabama; again using European-made fuselages, wings, and tail sections.
 However, the Mobile final assembly line will use more locally sourced components than the Tianjin line; engines, interior components, and avionics will be sourced mainly from American suppliers.
 Both the Airbus Tianjin and Mobile plants receive their fuselages, wings, and tail sections from Europe via ocean freight using specially designed ships, as the plants are located in port cities.

 Housing

-A 1908 advertisement in Popular Mechanics attests that knock-down kits for houses were on the market by the early 20th century, if not before.
+From 1908 to 1940, the Sears, Roebuck & Co. mail-order catalog offered over 400 styles of homes.
+Buyers were provided with all of the materials and the instructions needed to build a house.
+Everything that arrived by train or in the mail was designed to fit together, therefore buyers could build the houses themselves or hire contractors.
+Sears sourced building materials at a high volume, thus keeping prices low and competitive with the local builders.

 Furniture

+Knock-down furniture dates back to at least the mid-19th century, with the 1859 Thonet No. 14 chair bentwood chair being easily disassembled for transportation.
+In the late 1940s, Australian designer Frederick Charles Ward founded a mail-order business for knock-down furniture in response to a lack of affordable furniture.

+Swedish furniture company IKEA began selling flat-pack furniture in 1956.